Real Estate Management and Development MSc/Diploma

 This programme can be studied on a part-time basis or via Independent Distance Learning (IDL), ideal for those in employment or with other commitments, providing flexible study options that fit around work or family.
 As an IDL student you will not be required to attend any lectures, tutorials or other events at any of Heriot-Watt University’s campuses.

-The Institute for Housing, Urban and Real Estate Research (IHURER)
+Institute for Social Policy, Housing, Environment and Real Estate (I-SPHERE)

-This programme is delivered by Heriot Watt University’s Institute for Housing, Urban and Real Estate Research.
-As a Real Estate Management & Development postgraduate student you will be part of the Institute’s Graduate School, connecting you with staff, research associates and fellow students engaged in cutting-edge research in areas such as affordability, housing markets and private renting; commercial property markets; urban economics; diversity and minority ethnic communities; homelessness and social exclusion; housing policy, management and governance and more.
+This programme is delivered by Heriot Watt University’s Institute for Social Policy, Housing, Environment and Real Estate.
+As a Real Estate and Planning postgraduate student you will be part of the Institute’s Graduate School, connecting you with staff, research associates and fellow students engaged in cutting-edge research in areas such as affordability, housing markets and private renting; commercial property markets; urban economics; diversity and minority ethnic communities; homelessness and social exclusion; housing policy, management and governance and more.